PSLer/PSLshell/README.md

 - Mesh vertices
 - Element connectivity
-- Boundary Condition Info (optional)
+- Boundary condition Info (optional)
 - Stress tensor components

 The stress tensor can be defined in: